Reminders (TV series)

 Reminders (Thai:REMINDERS เพราะคิดถึง), also known as Reminders: Because I Miss You, is a Thai BL three-part miniseries that depicts three couples in university at different levels in their relationships.
-Reminders stars Captain Chonlathorn Kongyingyong and White Nawat Phumphothingam, who reprise their roles from Love Sick the Series as Noh and Phun.
+Reminders stars Chonlathorn Kongyingyong (Captain) and Nawat Phumphotingam (White), who reprise their roles from Love Sick: The Series as Noh and Phun.
 Reminders revisits these two characters who are now much older and in university.

-They are joined by Saint Suppapong Udomkaewkanjana and Perth Tanapon Sukumpantanasan, who appear in Reminders as Son and Pin.
+They are joined by Suppapong Udomkaewkanjana (Saint) and Tanapon Sukumpantanasan (Perth), who appear in Reminders as Son and Pin.
 Son and Pin are in a relationship and dealing with issues of jealousy, self-confidence and trust.
-While Plan Rathavit Kijwaraluk and Mean Phiravich Attachitsataporn appear as Wish and Two, a couple that is starting out in their relationship.
+While Rathavit Kijwaraluk (Plan) and Mean Phiravich Attachitsataporn (Mean) appear as Wish and Two, a couple that is starting out in their relationship.

-Reminders is directed by New Siwaj Sawatmaneekul, where he explores the experiences of three young couples going through romance, relationship issues and forging friendship bonds while navigating the pressures of school.
+Reminders is directed by Siwaj Sawatmaneekul (New), where he explores the experiences of three young couples going through romance, relationship issues and forging friendship bonds while navigating the pressures of school.
 The series is promoted in collaboration by Hive and 4nologue and it aired on Line TV on April 17, 2019 to Apr 20, 2019.